MostafaSolimanMO/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Mostafa Soliman

 The log of my #100DaysOfCode challenge.
-Started on Apr 28 2019
+Started on May 1 2019

 ## Log